Navigate This Post

 Being lost, having no real sense of which way you should travel, provides a tremendous amount of stress psychologically.
 Rare indeed is the person who is simply content to wander in any given direction hoping that all will work out.
 Even people with injuries can take some solace if they know which way they should travel and where help can be found.

 I am going to give you step number one when it comes to mindset and keeping your head or wits about you.
 The moment that you realize that you have become lost, separated from the main party, stuck somewhere, I want you to sit down.
 Yes, grab some earth.

 Close your eyes, take in two or three deep cleansing breaths.
 This will give you the oxygen your brain needs to function properly and will help calm you down.

 Now, take inventory of your situation.
-If you have a watch check the time and take note of it.
-If you have a mobile phone check your signal strength and battery.
+Have a watch?
+Check the time and take note of it.
+Do you have a mobile phone?
+Check your signal strength and battery.
 If you have not already done so, put your phone into the “battery saver” mode and dim the screen setting.

 Are you alone or with someone else?
 Have them do the exact same thing that I just had you do.
 Breathing, time check, phone, etc. Perform a quick check on yourself and others for injuries.

 Next, now it’s time for an inventory check.
 I want you to quite literally inventory every item you have on your person.
 If you are backpacking and have camping supplies, you are golden.
 This may just be a detour from your original plan.